eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/016-basic_tutorial/016-working_with_code_assist.md

 The following steps demonstrate using Content Assist for inserting elements within the same project:

  1. Within the same project as "File1", create a new PHP file called "File2".
- 2. On the line beneath the opening PHP tag, type "def" and press **Ctrl+Spac**e to activate Content Assist.
+ 2. On the line beneath the opening PHP tag, type "def" and press **Ctrl+Space** to activate Content Assist.
 Double-click one of the define options.
- 3. Between the parentheses, type "cont" and press **Ctrl+Space**to activate Content Assist.
+ 3. Between the parentheses, type "cont" and press **Ctrl+Space** to activate Content Assist.
 The element 'continent', defined in "File1", will be available.
  4. Double-click 'continent' to enter it into your code.

 When the element is highlighted, Content Assist displays the original location of the code element, its value ('africa') and all other information available.